kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/WorkspaceSecurity.md

 > :warning: **Note:**Lineage in Fabric is in preview, and not all connections between items are fully supported yet.
 It is possible that the lineage between some items will be incorrectly shown.

 Lineage is accessible from multiple locations.
-Typically, you can get to it from the workspace toolbar
+Typically, you can get to it from the workspace toolbar.

 |<img src='/Assests/Security/Media/WorspaceLineage.png' width='270' height='150'>|
 | ---------- |